-Bill has particular expertise in policing and crime, crime control and criminal justice in South Africa.
+Bill has particular expertise in policing, southern criminology and criminology, crime, crime control and criminal justice in South Africa.

 Bill has taught on criminology and criminal justice programmes at six universities in three countries.
-His current responsibilities include convening or contributing to the following modules:
+His current responsibilities include convening the following modules:

 Bill's current research interests are in crime, crime control and the development of criminology in post-apartheid South Africa.
 His most recent work has been on the background to the shooting of 34… read more

 Bill's current research interests are in crime, crime control and the development of criminology in post-apartheid South Africa.
 His most recent work has been on the background to the shooting of 34 striking miners at Marikana in South Africa's North West Province on 16 August 2012.
 He has also done research and published on the role, governance and impact of police independent advisory groups in England and Wales.